jasonhemann/21FA-CS4400/syllabus.md

 course, a particular way of thinking through and solving problems.
 This technique generalizes to the course's subsequent, larger problems, and programs in this style serve as input for program transformation techniques we will learn.
+We will also make a holistic, subjective evaluation of your submission under the [following rubric]({{ site.baseurl }}/assets/images/grading_flowchart.png).

-You should aim for a grade of S or better on homework assignments.
+You should aim for a grade of 7 or better on homework assignments.
 If you receive a lower grade, make sure to carefully revisit that assignment before the next exam.
 I encourage you to contact an instructor for help, even on prior assignments.

 Homework assignments will almost always contain extra "just dessert" problems.
 These are not required and do not impact your homework